bltarkany/liri-node-app/README.md

 6. Make a file called `random.txt`.

    * Inside of `random.txt` put the following in with no extra characters or white space:
+      * This will be called from the command line to be searched

      * spotify-this-song,"I Want it That Way"